The people of ancient Egypt developed their religion based on gods and goddesses and the powers that they had.

 - Egyptian society also believed if the nation was in turmoil it was the Pharaoh’s fault for upsetting the gods.

-- Other beliefs and practices that the ancient Egyptians believed in was the afterlife
+- Another belief and practice that the ancient Egyptians believed in was the afterlife

 - They had many different rituals which included mummification